 Most Significant Coral Reef Conference Worldwide

 For the first time in its 50-year history, the International Coral Reef Symposium (ICRS) will take place in a European country.
 Originally, it was planned for the international conference to take place last year under the name “14th ICRS 2020.”
 The symposium had to be postponed due to the pandemic.
 The ICRS conference organization team from the University of Bremen developed a new concept under the lead of Professor Christian Wild: A solely digital event from July 19 to 23, 2021, with the name “14th ICRS 2021 VIRTUAL” and a live event in Bremen - as originally planned - under the name “15th ICRS 2022 IN-PERSON.”
 It will be the largest marine conference that has ever taken place in Germany.
-Additionally, if the event team is successful with their climate-neutral approach to both coral reef symposia, it would be another world first and a pioneering concept for future conferences.

 Website Überseemuseum (in German only)